llms.txt Presence

 - Create

-/llms.txtat your site root in markdown: a# Your Site Nametitle on the first line, a> One-line summaryblockquote, and one or more## Sectionheadings. - Link to your most important pages from within the sections so AI systems can follow them to deeper content.
+/llms.txtat your site root in markdown: a# Your Site Nametitle on the first line, a> One-line summaryblockquote, and one or more## Sectionheadings. - Link to your most important pages from inside the sections so AI systems can follow them to deeper content.

-- Use
+- Treat

 Version History